Kenny McClinton: Conversion

 During his time in prison, McClinton started his own Christian Fellowship and converted 24 inmates to evangelical Christianity, including Robert "Basher" Bates of the Shankill Butchers.
 However, eight of the converts would later drift away.
 According to McClinton, he and Bates even performed baptisms in a tub in prison.
-Many of those who converted to Christ at that dark time in the Maze Prison, are today serving God, many of them as formally ordained Ministers, Pastors, Bible-Teachers, and Missionaries.
+Many of those who converted to Christ at that dark time in the Maze Prison, are serving God, many of them as formally ordained ministers, pastors, bible-teachers and missionaries.

-McClinton's conversion made him vulnerable to being used to spearhead an NIO/POA integration of prisoners, the NIO/POA called this 'the Mixed Wings Project', and in 1983 he was sent to work in a work Compound containing 40 segregated Republicans - Work Compound 22 of the prison.
-The experiment was abandoned on 24 March 1983 when McClinton, who had been ostracised by the republican prisoners for ten weeks, was attacked and buckets of boiling water were poured over his back by the 40 IRA/INLA inmates, who then beat him with workshop hammers; and lengths of planed redwood.
-McClinton dived from the Tea Hut and was taken to the Prison Hospital by the Prison Officers who had, he believed, left him in a situation where they knew he would be killed by his IRA enemies.
-McClinton had 9/10s burns and almost died, he spent three months in the Prison Hospital and at the Ulster Hospital having extensive skin grafts plastic surgery to his arm and back.
+McClinton's conversion made him vulnerable to being used to spearhead an NIO/POA integration project, and in 1983 he was sent to work in a Compound 22 containing 40 segregated republicans.
+The experiment was abandoned on 24 March 1983 when McClinton, who had been ostracised by the republican prisoners for ten weeks, was attacked and buckets of boiling water were poured over his back.
+He was who beaten with hammers; and lengths of planed redwood.
+McClinton was taken to the prison hospital by prison officers who had, he believed, left him in a situation where they knew he would be killed by his enemies.
+McClinton had extensive burns and almost died.
+He spent three months in hospital and received extensive skin grafts and plastic surgery to his arm and back.